Harievashini/Database_System_Implementation/README.md

 Data Generation & system Selection

-Data Generator Code: benchmark-project.py
+Data Generator Code: benchmark.py

 Description:

-We have used a python code to generate the data for wisconsin benchmark.
+We have used a python code to generate the csv data for wisconsin benchmark.
+Run using: python3 benchmark.py
+ONEKTUP.csv, TENKTUP1.csv, TENKTUP2.csv are the three csv files that were generated using the python code.
+We then used \copy to export the csv files to the respective tables in wisconsin database.
 Reference: https://github.com/snuchhi/DB-Benchmark-project/blob/master/benchmark-project.py

 System : PostgreSQL